-Uber has filed its IPO, reaching the highly anticipated milestone weeks after rival, Lyft.
-While Uber dominates U.S. rideshare, Lyft is growing faster.
-In February, Uber accounted for 67.3 percent of U.S. rideshare spending, and Lyft captured 30.3 percent of the market, up 5 percentage points from a year ago.
-Uber is also expected to file its IPO this year.
+Uber began trading in May, following Lyft’s public debut in March.
+While Uber dominates U.S. rideshare, Lyft has grown faster over the last year.
+In May, Uber accounted for 69 percent of U.S. rideshare spending, and Lyft captured 29 percent of the market, up nearly 3 percentage points from a year ago.

 Starting in August 2017, Uber’s share of the market excludes Uber Eats transactions.
 Other rideshare competitors include Via and Juno, which claim just a fraction of the market.
 This analysis excludes business spending.